 Although it is important to ensure you communicate information to patients in clear terms they can understand, this should be done with respect.
 All healthcare staff should be aware of the potential issues which can arise from using a communication style which has been referred to as Elderspeak.

 This has been described as a phenomenon where younger or working age adults communicate with older adults in a manner involving slow speech, the use of simple vocabulary and repetition.
-This has been described as a negative form of communication and evidence suggests cognitively unimpaired older adults find this style patronising and condescending.
+This can be seen as a negative form of communication and evidence suggests cognitively unimpaired older adults find this style patronising and condescending.